AY2122S2-CS2113-T09-4/tp/docs/UserGuide.md

 ```
 ### ***Good Commands***
 A Good is the actual good that is currently in the warehouse inventory.
 It will also have the same information as the Unit Good previously added into Simplst with the same SKU.
-In addition to the details in the Unit Good, a Good will also contain:
+In addition to the details already present in the Unit Good, a Good will also contain:
-- Quantity of good available in the warehouse
+- Quantity of Good available in the warehouse

 ### Adding quantity of a Good `add g/`
 Adding a quantity of a Unit Good to be available at the warehouse.